duriantaco/neutrix/docs/tutorials/to-do.md

 ### Form component

 The TodoForm component is a simple form for adding new todos.
-Here we can see how components interact with Spyn's store through direct function calls (as you seen earlier with addToDo).
+Here we can see how components interact with neutrix's store through direct function calls (as you seen earlier with addToDo).
 No need for dispatching actions or using context.
 Trying to keep it simple.

 ```
 import { useState } from 'react'